Carloco1980/Carloco1980/README.md

 ### Nexus Ecosystem

-A modular ecosystem of reusable components designed to accelerate the development of digital solutions for WordPress and institutional platforms.
+Nexus Ecosystem is a modular collection of reusable tools and components designed to accelerate the development of digital solutions for WordPress and institutional platforms.

 Current repositories include: